yangjc/template-parser/readme.md

 A template parser for any type of file.

-Write the *template statements* in contents where can be ignored.\
+Write the *template statements* in contents where can be ignored, like comments.\
-Template parser will replace all variables.\
+Template parser will replace all variables in *Statements*.\
-*Template statements* will be kept if updating file itself, but will be removed if writing to another file.
+*Statements* will be kept if updating file itself, and will be removed if writing to another file.

 All options, like *comment delimiters*, or *variable delimiters*, can be customized.